 In addition to selling commissions paid to the placement agents on the sale of certain Convertible Debentures, the placement agents received warrants that expire in January 2014 and 2015 ("Agents Warrants"), respectively, and are exercisable at the offering price in a Subsequent Financing to purchase shares of the Company's common stock equal to 3% and 9%, respectively, of the gross proceeds delivered by purchasers introduced by such placement agents divided by the purchase price per share in the Subsequent Financing.
-In the event that the Subsequent Financing has not occurred within 12 months from the date of issuance of the Convertible Debentures, the placement agents were entitled to receive, in lieu of the warrants, shares of common stock equal to 3% and 9%, respectively, of the number of shares of the Company's common stock such purchasers were entitled to receive upon conversion of their Convertible Debentures or an aggregate of approximately 88,000 shares based on the outstanding shares of the Company's common stock as of December 31, 2011.
-The Company recognized a liability to placement agents to issue shares of its common stock based on their fair value of approximately \$32,000 as of December 31, 2011.
+In the event that the Subsequent Financing has not occurred within 12 months from the date of issuance of the Convertible Debentures, the placement agents were entitled to receive, in lieu of the warrants, shares of common stock equal to 3% and 9%, respectively, of the number of shares of the Company's common stock such purchasers were entitled to receive upon conversion of their Convertible Debentures or an aggregate of approximately 88,000 shares based on the outstanding shares of its common stock based on their fair value of approximately \$32,000 as of December 31, 2011.
 Upon the January 2012 Financing, the placement agents become entitled to receive 30,750 warrants exercisable at \$1.00 per share with a fair value \$6,126, which was charged to operations as interest expense in the first quarter of 2012.
-Additionally the liability to placement agent of \$32,000 was credited to interest expense in the first quarter of 2012.
+Additionally the liability to placement agent to interest expense in the first quarter of 2012.